TempoPFN: Synthetic Pre-training of Linear RNNs for Zero-shot Time Series Forecasting

 \textbf{Prediction.} At the output stage, embeddings corresponding to the forecast horizon are extracted from the final encoder block.
-These embeddings are passed through a linear projection head that outputs multiple \textit{quantiles} of the predictive distribution, enabling probabilistic forecasting.
+These embeddings are passed through a linear projection head that outputs multiple \textit{quantiles} of the predictive distribution, enabling probabilistic forecasting (see also Appendix~\ref{app:training-details} for details on the quantile loss used for training).
 Overall, this design allows to directly predict all future values given a history using a single forward pass.